Service and AdviceCoronavirus: FAQs about student affairs and teaching

 What should be noted if students cannot arrive in time, or at all, for an on-campus examination for reasons connected with the pandemic?

 If students cannot make it back from abroad for an on-campus examination, that must be examined individually in the light of the examination rules.
 Ideally, the dates and formats of examinations will be announced in good time to allow for compliance with entry and quarantine regulations.

-In this case you must immediately notify the examiner/Examination Board that you wish to withdraw from the examination.
-Then you must present a doctor’s certificate without delay.
+*Update* Since there is no longer an obligation to isolate if you fall ill with Covid, you can in principle take part in the examination.
+In the case of strong symptoms, as with other illnesses, you can immediately declare your withdrawal from the examination to the examiner/examinations board.
+You must then present a doctor’s certificate without further ado.
 The Examination Board will decide on the basis of the evidence and circumstances of the individual case whether the withdrawal is granted.

 What must I do if I suddenly feel ill during the examination?